sbuoso/Cardio-PINN/README.md

 # Synthetic shape generation:

-Synthetic shapes can be generated running the script Generate_shapes.py The shape model is consists of bases obtained applying Proper Orthogonal Decomposition (POD) to a dataset of anatomies.
-New shapes can be generated as a linear combination of the bases.
+Run `Generate_shapes.py` to generate a new synthetic shape using the shape model.
 It is possible to specify directly the ampitudes of the bases or randomly sample them between the limits of the values observed in the original dataset.

 **Input data**: